Latest News

 Section 4.
 NOMINATING COMMITTEE:

-The Nominating Committee shall consist of five (5) persons appointed by vote of the church at the annual business meeting.
+The Nominating Committee shall consist of five (5) persons chosen by the current Nominating

-(1) This committee is responsible for selecting, interviewing and presenting to the church for election, nominations for all church positions requiring volunteers unless otherwise provided for in these by-laws.
-After the committee’s report, any church member may offer nominations from the floor, provided that the persons being nominated have previously given their consent to the nomination.
+(1) This committee is responsible for selecting, interviewing and presenting to the church for election, nominations for all church –positions requiring volunteers unless otherwise provided for in these by-laws.
+After the committee’s report, any church member may offer nominations from the floor, provided that the persons being nominated have previously given their consent to the nominations.

-(2) At the April business meeting the Nominating Committee shall place before the church, nomination for all Directors for the ensuing year.
-Upon the election of these organizational directors by the church, they are expected to assist the Nominating Committee to obtain necessary workers for their organizations.
+(2) At the April business meeting the Nominating Committee shall bring to the church nominations for all Directors, with the exception of the Vacation Bible School Director, for the upcoming year.
+Upon the election of these organizational directors by the church, they are expected to assist the Nominating Committee in obtaining necessary workers for their organizations.
+The nomination for Vacation Bible School Director shall be presented to the church at the October Business meeting.

 (3) The Nominating Committee shall bring to the church nominations for general officers, workers and committee members at the July quarterly business meeting, or by a called business meeting if necessary.